 The Act requires that any waste related activity has to have all necessary licenses and authorisations.
-It will be the duty of the Waste Manager on the site of the Cleanrath wind farm development to ensure that all contractors hired to remove waste from the site have valid Waste Collection Permits.
+It will be the duty of the Waste Manager on the site of the development to ensure that all contractors hired to remove waste from the site have valid Waste Collection Permits.
 It will then be necessary to ensure that the waste is delivered to a licensed or permitted waste facility.
 The hired waste contractors and subsequent receiving facilities must adhere to the conditions set out in their respective permits and authorisations.

-The Department of the Environment provides a document entitled, 'Best Practice Guidelines on the Preparation of Waste Management Plans for Construction and Demolition Projects' (2006).
-It is important to emphasise that no demolition will take place at this site, however, this document was referred to throughout the process of completing this WMP.
+The Department of the Environment provides a document entitled, 'Best Practice Guidelines on the Preparation of Waste Management Plans for Construction and Demolition Projects.